Gigg1E/CalcConverter/README.md

 4. Call the \`convertPolarToRect()\` or \`convertRectToPolar()\` functions when the user submits the input.

 ## Input correction
 If you are confused on input forms read below.
+The following is true for the everything related to the converter.

 * When using sqrt (square root) you need parenthisis around the number being sqrt -> sqrt(3)
 * When using π you need to replace it with 'pi' -> pi
-* If you use a mixed fraction, ensure you use the multiply symbole rather than leaveing a sapce -> 3*pi/2
+* If you use a mixed fraction, ensure you use the multiply symbole (**) rather than leaveing a sapce -> 3*pi/2
 * Here is a example of a input that uses all three -> 7, sqrt(3)*pi/6